 Cheapest Option for Buying Tassimo Pods

-In terms of cost, I purchase the pods 40 at a time via an Amazon Subscription as this seems to be the cheapest way to buy them and its pretty convenient.
+In terms of cost, I purchase the standard pods 40 at a time via an Amazon Subscription as this seems to be the cheapest way to buy them and its pretty convenient.

 Recycling Tassimo Pods